 - Jeremy McMullen Access to the Bar Awards – ten places have been set up by the late Jeremy McMullen, a Middle Temple Bencher, to encourage and enable female students from disadvantaged and/or underrepresented backgrounds to make an informed decision about a career at the Bar.
 Jeremy was passionate about increasing diversity at the Bar, and the fact that he spent his last weeks setting up these Awards is testament to his big heart and commitment to social mobility.

-- are in the second, third or fourth year of a qualifying law degree, or taking the Graduate Diploma in Law or an equivalent conversion course
+- are in the second, third or fourth year of or have completed a qualifying law degree, or taking the Graduate Diploma in Law or an equivalent conversion course

 - have little or no family history of higher or professional education